Andrew P. Solt: Personal

 During the Red Scare era of the early 1950s when blacklisting and naming names infected Hollywood and ruined careers, Solt found himself entangled in a strange case of mistaken identity.
 In a tabloid magazine article about him, Solt was misidentified in a photo caption as "a well-known Communist."
 He was confused with then-blacklisted screenwriter Waldo Salt because of their similar last names.
 He was even receiving mail for the writer.
 (Salt, who refused to testify before the House Un-American Activities Committee, had acknowledged he had been a member of the American Communist Party from 1939 to 1955.)
 Solt successfully sued for a retraction to avoid ever again being labeled a Communist.
 In fact he was a staunch anti-Communist and had sued the Soviet-dominated government of Hungary to regain his family' s hotel in Budapest which had been illegally seized.

 Solt's life and screenwriting career are documented in the University at Albany, SUNY's German and Jewish Intellectual Émigré Collections.
-Included in the archive is a collection of Solt's personal papers along with a taped interview with his brother George Solt (now deceased) in which he reminisces about the family history and the details of his sibling's entertainment career.
+Included in the archive is a collection of Solt's personal papers along with a taped interview with his brother George Solt.

 Solt's nephew is Andrew W. Solt, producer, writer and director of movies and television documentaries; and John Solt, a poet and writer specializing in Japanese and Asian studies—he is the author of Shredding the Tapestry of Meaning: The Poetry and Poetics of Kitasono Katue.